goetas/TemplatedUriBundle/README.md

 ## Usage

 The bundle exposes a router service (`hautelook.router.template`) that will generate RFC-6570 compliant URLs.
-Here is a sample on how you could use it.
+Here is a sample on how you could use it:

 ```php
 $templateLink = $this->get('hautelook.router.template')->generate('hautelook_demo_route',